Shibli Mohammad: Early life and education

 Mohammad was born on 4 September 1965 in Mohammadpur, Dhaka to Shahid Salimullah (d.
 March 26, 1971) and Begum Jebunnesa Salimullah (d.
 2023).

 Mohammad completed his bachelor's in physics from Jahangir Nagar University.
 He took dance lessons from Kartic Singh, Ajit Dey and Anita Dey at the Chhayanaut in Dhaka.
 He was awarded an Indian Government scholarship to train.
 He was taught by Shreemati Purnima Pande at the Bhatkhande Music Institute in Lucknow, India.
 Next he studied under Birju Maharaj in National Institute of Kathak Dance in New Delhi.
 He also received training in ballet and contemporary dance, as well as tap and jazz for a year at the London Ballet Theatre School.

 Career

 Mohammad was the principal male dancer at the Shilpakala Academy.
 Since 2007, he and Shamim Ara Nipa have been running a television show Tarana on BTV.

 Personal life

-Mohammad has 9 siblings, 4 sisters Parvin, Nasreen, twins Yasmeen & Nazneen and 5 brothers Shahjahan, Shameem, Sadi, Shoeb & Sohail.
+Mohammad has 9 siblings, 4 sisters Parvin (died 2022), Nasreen, twins Yasmeen & Nazneen and 5 brothers Shahjahan, Shameem, Sadi (died 2024), Shoeb & Sohail.
 He is the 5th sibling.

-His father, Salimullah, was killed during the Liberation War of Bangladesh in 1971.His elder brothers Shahjahan, Shameem and Sadi and elder sister Parvin Alam are all deceased.
+His father, Salimullah, was killed during the Liberation War of Bangladesh on March 26, 1971.
+His elder brothers Shahjahan, Shameem and Sadi and elder sister Parvin Alam are all deceased.